Carpenter bee: Behavior

+As a subfamily, they nest in a wide range of host plants, but any one species may show definite adaptations or preferences for particular groups of plants.
 Carpenter bees are traditionally considered solitary bees, though some species have simple social nests in which mothers and daughters may cohabit.
 Examples of this type of social nesting can be seen in the species Xylocopa sulcatipes and Xylocopa nasalis.
 When females cohabit, a division of labor between them occurs sometimes.
 In this type of nesting, multiple females either share in the foraging and nest laying, or one female does all the foraging and nest laying, while the other females guard.

 Solitary species differ from social species.
 Solitary bees tend to be gregarious and often several nests of solitary bees are near each other.
 In solitary nesting, the founding bee forages, builds cells, lays the eggs, and guards.
-Normally, only one generation of bees live in the nest.
+Normally, only one generation of bees lives in the nest.
 Xylocopa pubescens is one carpenter bee species that can have both social and solitary nests.

 Carpenter bees make nests by tunneling into wood, bamboo, and similar hard plant material such as peduncles, usually dead.
-They vibrate their bodies as they rasp their mandibles against hard wood, each nest having a single entrance which may have many adjacent tunnels.
-As a subfamily, they nest in a wide range of host plants, but any one species may show definite adaptations or preferences for particular groups of plants.
+They vibrate their bodies as they rasp their mandibles against hardwood, each nest having a single entrance which may have many adjacent tunnels.
 The entrance is often a perfectly circular hole measuring about 16 mm on the underside of a beam, bench, or tree limb.
-Carpenter bees do not eat wood.
-They discard the bits of wood, or reuse particles to build partitions between cells.
+Carpenter bees do not eat wood; they discard the bits of wood, or reuse particles to build partitions between cells.
 The tunnel functions as a nursery for brood and storage for the pollen/nectar upon which the brood subsists.
 The provision masses of some species are among the most complex in shape of any group of bees; whereas most bees fill their brood cells with a soupy mass and others form simple spheroidal pollen masses, Xylocopa species form elongated and carefully sculpted masses that have several projections which keep the bulk of the mass from coming into contact with the cell walls, sometimes resembling an irregular caltrop.
 The eggs are very large relative to the size of the female, and are some of the largest eggs among all insects.
 Carpenter bees can be timber pests, and cause substantial damage to wood if infestations go undetected for several years.